ibm-cloud-docs/ContinuousDelivery/private_workers.md

 Complete the following steps to set up a private worker:

 1. Configure the {{site.data.keyword.deliverypipeline}} Private Worker tool integration for your toolchain.
-2. Configure your Kubernetes cluster with a private worker.
+1. Configure your Kubernetes cluster with a private worker.
-3. Use the private worker in your pipeline.
+1. Use the private worker in your pipeline.

-### Configuring the {{site.data.keyword.deliverypipeline}} Private Worker tool integration
+### Configuring the {{site.data.keyword.deliverypipeline}} Private Worker tool integration by using the console
 {: #configure_private_worker_integration}
+{: ui}

 Complete the following steps to configure the {{site.data.keyword.deliverypipeline}} Private Worker tool integration for your toolchain: